dflook/terraform-github-actions/terraform-apply/README.md

 * `failure-reason`

-  When the job outcome is `failure` because of a known reason, this will be set to that reason.
+  When the job outcome is `failure`, this output may be set.
+The value may be one of:

+  - `apply-failed` - The Terraform apply operation failed.
+  - `plan-changed` - The approved plan is no longer accurate, so the apply will not be attempted.
+  - `state-locked` - The Terraform state lock could not be obtained because it was already locked.

   If the job fails for any other reason this will not be set.
-  This can be used with the Actions expression syntax to conditionally run a steps.
+  This can be used with the Actions expression syntax to conditionally run steps.

   - Type: string